johnalison/obsidian-notes/Journal/20 August 2024 Tuesday.md

 # [[mixed2.0]]
 - Adding ttbar subtraction ... troubles added a cut to selev
-	- Figured it out, ala binding
+	- Figured it out, ala binding in processor_HH4b
+	- Need to read in old SvB... do ttbar veto...
+DONE
+	- Then calculate new SvB ...
+DONE
+	- Need to test
-- Adding ttbar subtraction to clustering proc
+- Added ttbar subtraction to clustering processor
+- running clustering on **cmslpc328**  will make pdfs 00-07-02

 [[Osher Study Leader Training 20 Aug 2024]]

+Paid Discover bill